-The Department of Education’s School Infrastructure NSW unit, who is tasked with the planning, delivery and maintenance of public schools, covers the costs of the Program.
-Funding includes signage, security patrols and cleaning and any incidental damages and maintenance required that arises due to the Program.
+The Department of Education’s School Infrastructure NSW unit, who is tasked with the planning, delivery and maintenance of public schools, covers the costs of the program.
+This includes signage, security, promotion, cleaning and any incidental damages and maintenance required that arises due to the program.

 Why aren’t all schools participating?
 How can my school get involved?

-We work with each school to understand if they would like to participate in Share Our Space.
-Send us an email at email@example.com if you think your local school would like to or should participate.
+We would love to have every school open but also need to ensure the safety of visitors and school assets.
+Schools are eligible to participate in Share Our Space if they meet rigorous criteria which includes being clear of major maintenance or construction.
+Send us an email at email@example.com if you think your local school would like to participate.